Gentle Stretching for Seniors 2026: 20 Exercises to Reduce Stiffness, Relieve Pain & Improve Mobility

 • Prevents injury during exercise and daily movements

-• Maintains functional independence for activities like reaching, bending, and walking
+• Maintains functional independence for reaching, bending, and walking

 • Supports joint health by maintaining mobility